cloud-gov/cg-site/_docs/services/relational-database.md

 *Please note that these instructions will change in the future as we expand our service offerings and provide more options for customers.*

 RDS automatically retains daily backups for 14 days.
 These backups are AWS RDS storage volume snapshots, backing up the entire DB instance and not just individual databases.
+You can extend the length of retention up to 35 days by using the option detailed above.
 If you need to have a database restored using one of these backups, you can [email support](mailto:support@cloud.gov).
 For non-emergency situations, please provide at least 48 hours advance notice.

 If you have an emergency situation, such as data loss or a compromised system, please [email support](mailto:support@cloud.gov) immediately and inform us of the situation.